briangu/memblast/examples/yfinance/README.md

 This folder demonstrates streaming live stock prices from Yahoo Finance into a [memblast](../..) shared memory buffer.
 A DuckDB client can then query the data using SQL.
+Scripts use the `on_update_async` callback rather than polling.
 The design mirrors the approach in the article ["A Real Time Stock Market Feed"](https://www.defconq.tech/docs/tutorials/realTimeStocks?trk=feed_main-feed-card_feed-article-content) which implements a similar feed with KDB/Q.

 ## Files